schoero/eslint-plugin-readable-tailwind/docs/api/defaults.md

 # Defaults

 Every [rule](https://github.com/schoero/eslint-plugin-readable-tailwind/tree/feat/matchers?tab=readme-ov-file#rules) can target multiple class attributes, callee names or variable names.

+Read the [concepts documentation](../concepts/concepts.md) first to learn why this is important and what different options there are to define where to look for tailwind classes.

 The default configuration is designed to work with the most popular tailwind utilities:

 - [tailwind merge](https://github.com/dcastil/tailwind-merge)